CarlSargunar/Umbraco-Docker/Article_2.md

 There are other networking types available, but those are less common, and are more advanced, so I'm not going to cover them here - if you want to find out more there are reference links in the footer.

-## Docker Compose
+## DockerFile and Docker Compose

-Now that I have covered networking, and storage, and building on the previous article notes on Dockerfiles
+Now that I have covered networking, and storage, and building on the previous article notes on Dockerfiles, the final piece for Docker with Umbraco 101 is the Docker Compose file.
+This file lets you specify a collection of containers, and the relationships between them, including specifying networks, storage, names, ports - everything you need to

 # References